-LAW 3 NUMBER OF PLAYERS
+LAW3 NUMBER OF PLAYERS

 - For games, each team will have seven (7) players on the field, one (1) which must be designated as a goalkeeper. - A minimum of five (5) players must be on the field to start, or play, the game.
-A team with fewer than five (5) players will not be allowed to begin, or continue to play, the game; unless approved by the game referee. - Unlimited substitutions are allowed at the following times, with permission of the referee: - At the halftime or quarter breaks - · After a goal is scored - When the ball crosses the end line - On possession throw-ins.
-If the team in possession of the throw-in elects to substitute, then both teams may make unlimited substitutions. - When a player is injured.
+A team with fewer than five (5) players will not be allowed to begin, or continue to play, the game; unless approved by the game referee. - Unlimited substitutions are allowed at the following times, with permission of the referee: - At the halftime - · After a goal is scored - When the ball crosses the end line - On throw-ins - When a player is injured.
 If the referee stops the game for an injured player, both teams may make substitutions. - The player going out must be completely off the field before a new player can enter. - Referees will allow for a 10 minute grace period to allow a team to get up to the minimum number of players to start a game and avoid a forfeit.
+(Time shall be subtracted from the half to ensure the game ends on time.)

-LAW 4 PLAYERS' EQ UIPMEN T
+LAW 4 PLAYERS' EQUIPMEN T

-- Shin guards are mandatory for all players.
-Shinguards must be covered by the sock; or be built into the sock.
-Players of teams participating in Association competition are required to wear the matching shirt of the Club the team represents. - Proper soccer shoes in conformity with the official lawful standard are the only acceptable soccer shoes.
+- Shin-guards are mandatory for all players.
+Shin-guards must be covered by the sock; or be built into the sock. - Players of teams participating in Association competition are required to wear the matching shirt of the Club the team represents. - Proper soccer shoes in conformity with the official lawful standard are the only acceptable soccer shoes.
 Sneakers may be worn, but no hard-soled street shoes are permitted. - The "home team" according to the schedule must change its uniform colors if they conflict with the "away team" colors.
 Pinnies may be used by the home team if needed to resolve a jersey color conflict.